This Woman Says Her Former Employer Fired Her Because Of Her Heavy Periods

 Advertisement

-Some points of conversation about periods centre on getting answers to basic questions.
+Some points of conversation about periods center on getting answers to basic questions.
 Other period talk is about why menstrual goods are still taxed, and how expensive the items can be, particularly for homeless women.
-Additionally, other conversations about menstruation centre on the difficulties that many women experience, from fibroids, to endometriosis, and working through misdiagnoses.
-Now, Glamour reports, one woman is fighting her ex-employer, over allegations that the company penalised her for complications related to her period.
+Additionally, other conversations about menstruation center on the difficulties that many women experience, from fibroids, to endometriosis, and working through misdiagnoses.
+Now, Glamour reports, one woman is fighting her ex-employer, over allegations that the company penalized her for complications related to her period.

 "Employers have no business policing women’s bodies or their menstrual cycles," Andrea Young, the executive director of the ACLU of Georgia, said in the press release.
 "Firing a woman for getting her period at work is offensive and an insult to every woman in the workplace."